 Raf and his twin sister Rebecca were neighbours, friends, and classmates.
 Rebecca was the sweetest girl, and she and Mabel remained close friends.
 Raf was different.
 He was sometimes as tender as his sister whom he adored.
 At other times he was a snarling tom cat, verbally destroying those who crossed him.
 And she was often a victim.
 She could not count the times he sent her home crying.
 He never used bad language and he wasn’t abusive.
 But his words would reach deep into her mind and shake her about like a helpless kitten.
 She could never understand it.
 And she could never understand how casually he hurt people – especially her.

 A separation came when Mabel and Raf attended different universities.
 She enrolled in humanities and he, brilliant mathematician, in finance and economics.
 Then there was a complete break when Mabel flew off to spend a working year in Sydney.
 He didn’t even bother to wish her luck as did Rebecca.
 Instead he went off to drink himself stupid with his ignorant engineering mates.
 Later she heard he flew to London within a few weeks of her departure.
-There was hardly a word about him after that.
-Only once did she hear her father speak with regret about him.
-He refused to explain when she asked.
+For ten years, there was hardly a word about him.
+Only once did she hear her father allude to him with sorrow.
+He refused to explain.

-Now Raf is back, causing her trouble, not exactly in the same way.
+Now Raf is back, troubling her, not exactly in the same way.
 He is quiet and brooding, slim and gaunt. and sparing with his comments.
 But he gnaws at her.
 He gnaws at her ties with others.
 Circumstances conspire to bring them together in London, Bath, and Sydney.
 Still she is beyond working it all out.

-The writing is far advanced for a novel that the author attends to in spurts (see my bio page).
+The writing is far advanced for a novel that the author attends to in spurts.

 Cover is a temporary mock-up.
 The Pump Room in Bath features in the story.